Frequently Asked Questions | Gas Inspection and Certification in WA

 A Type ‘A’ gas appliance must be able to be identified as certified/approved.

-Currently, The Australian Gas Association (AGA), SAI Global, IAPMO R&T Oceana, Global Mark and VIPAC are recognised by the Director (Building & Energy a division of Department of Mines, Industry Regulation and Safety) as competent bodies for the bulk certification/approval of gas appliances.
-Therefore if an appliance cannot be identified as being certified by one of the above bodies, then my services may be required to provide individual appliance approval/certification.
+Currently, The Australian Gas Association (AGA), SAi Global, IAPMO R&T Oceana, Global Mark and VIPAC are recognised by the Director (Building & Energy a division of Department of Local Government, Industry Regulation and Safety) as competent bodies for the bulk certification/approval of gas appliances.

 A Type ‘B’ gas appliance cannot be connected to the gas supply without the approval of an inspector.
 If a Type ‘B’ Gas appliance is re-located it will be required to be re-certified by an inspector.